lhcb-bicocca/documentation/docs/source/server.rst

 - eos
 - afs
 - cuda
+- gcc11

+For any further request, please contact **brownie-admins@lists.mib.infn.it**.

 Please note that to access your *afs* and *eos* area, you should first create your afs token by ``kinit`` and connect it to the *eos* service.
 We wrote a script to allow this in one shot